Our envoy’s visit to Arunachal shows support to India’s sovereignty: US

 In an apparent message to China, the US said that the visit by its envoy, Kenneth Juster to Arunachal Pradesh highlights resolute US support for Indian sovereignty and commitment to local partnerships.

 Juster was in Arunachal Pradesh to inaugurate the Tawang Festival on Monday.
-It may be recalled that a similar visit in 2016 by then Ambassador Richard Verma had sparked off an exchange between New Delhi and Beijing.
+It may be recalled that a similar visit in 2016 by then-Ambassador Richard Verma had sparked off an exchange between New Delhi and Beijing.

 Juster in a tweet said that it was an honour for him to be the chief guest at the Tawang Festival and also to inaugurate its seventh edition.
 He tweeted with the hashtag, USIndiaDosti.